anthonyrisinger/cga/README.md

     else:
         return "coincident"
 ```
-Cost: ~100 operations, but no special cases in the algorithm itself.
+Cost: Significantly higher operation count, but no special cases in the algorithm itself.

 **Engineering Decision**: Use GA when you value:
 - Uniform code structure